A neighbourhood theorem for submanifolds in generalized complex geometry: Generalized complex geometry

 The manifolds we are interested in are simultaneouly Abelian generalized Poisson submanifolds and branes. \begin{defn} An \textsl{(Abelian) Poisson brane} is an (Abelian) generalized Poisson submanifold that in addition carries the structure of a generalized complex brane. \end{defn}

 In the next few lemmas we make evident the holomorphic nature of Abelian Poisson branes.

+The first lemma regards Poisson branes in general.
+Let $i:(Y,\tau) \to (M,H,\J)$ be a Poisson brane and $\J_Y$ be the induced generalized complex structure on $Y$.
+Since $(Y,\tau)$ is a Poisson brane, the image of $\tau$ in $N^*Y^\perp/N^* Y$ provides an isotropic complement to $T^*Y$ which is involutive and invariant under the induced generalized complex structure.
+It follows from Example \ref{11:37:30c} that the generalized complex structure on $Y$ is given by a holomorphic Poisson structure.
+Since all data that we used to construct the holomorphic Poisson structure and corresponding complex structure was provided by the brane, these are naturally induced structures.
+We summarise this in the first lemma:

 \begin{lem} If $i:(Y,\tau) \to (M,H,\J)$ is a Poisson brane and $\J_Y$ is the induced generalized complex structure on $Y$ then $\J_Y$ is naturally equivalent to a holomorphic Poisson structure on $Y$.
-In particular $Y$ admits a natural complex structure. \end{lem} \begin{proof} Since $(Y,\tau)$ is a Poisson brane, the image of $\tau$ in $N^*Y^\perp/N^* Y$ provides an isotropic complement to $T^*Y$ which is involutive and invariant under the induced generalized complex structure.
-It follows from Example \ref{11:37:30c} that the generalized complex structure on $Y$ is given by a holomorphic Poisson structure. \end{proof}
+In particular $Y$ naturally inherits a complex structure. \end{lem}

 Since for a generalized Poisson submanifold $\J N^*Y = N^*Y$, the conormal bundle of $Y$ is a complex vector bundle over $Y$.
 In the case of an Abelian Poisson brane we can further endow $N^*Y$ with a holomorphic structure.